apajo/symfony-multi-tenancy-bundle/README.md

 ## Description

-There are many packages that provide multi tenancy in Symfony but all of them focus on the database.
+There are many packages that provide multi tenancy in Symfony.
+All of them provide only different database configuration per tenant.

 This package's goal is to provide a way to manage any kind of configuration in your system.

 This bundle aims to provide multi tenancy on a higher level.
 It provides a way to dynamically